outputwebsites/counseling-therapy/src/content/treatments/structural-family-therapy.md

 ---
 name: Structural Family Therapy
 ---
-Structural family therapy is a treatment that addresses patterns of interaction that create problems within families.
+Structural family therapy (SFT) is a treatment that addresses patterns of interaction that create problems within families.